securesign/sigstore-ocp/README.md

 ## scaffold chart

-More information can be found by inspecting the [scaffold chart](charts/scaffold).
+More information can be found by inspecting the upstream [sigstore/scaffold chart](https://github.com/sigstore/helm-charts/tree/main/charts/scaffold).

 ## Deploy scaffold chart in OpenShift